kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

-# MinIO integration
+# MinIO Integration

-!!!
-Warning
+!!! warning

-    At the time of writing this manuel, there is some change on the way MinIO is distributed.
+    At the time of writing this manual, there are changes underway in how MinIO is distributed.

-    The configuration provided here is validated on the the latest OSS MinIO version integrating a fully functional Console Admin.
+    The configuration provided here has been validated on the latest OSS MinIO version that includes a fully functional Console Admin.

-    It should also apply on MinIO AIStor, the proprietary version of MinIO.
+    It should also apply to MinIO AIStor, the proprietary version of MinIO.

-## Oidc client creation
+## OIDC Client Creation

-As stated in [Configuration](../30-user-guide/110-configuration.md/#oidc-client-creation), a client application is defined as a Kubernetes Custom Resource.
+As described in [Configuration](../30-user-guide/110-configuration.md/#oidc-client-creation), a client application is defined as a Kubernetes Custom Resource.

-So, a manifest like the following should be created:
+Create a manifest like the following:

 ???+ abstract "client-minio.yaml"